Advisers to India's Modi dream of a Thatcherite revolution

 Mammoth Coal India, the source of much of the country's electricity generation, is not seen as an easy privatization target, they said.

-Possible opposition by allies in government and India's strong labour laws mean that some of these policies will take time.
+Possible opposition by allies in government and India's strong labor laws mean that some of these policies will take time.

-When asked about the possible privatisation of Air India, Jaitley said only that it was a difficult issue.
+When asked about the possible privatization of Air India, Jaitley said only that it was a difficult issue.

 WELFARE ROLLBACK